Science-Based Targets: everything you need to know

 838 companies are currently taking science-based climate action and 343 companies have approved science-based targets.

-We can help you create science-based targets as part of a Carbon Management Plan that can also incorporate Net Zero goals.
-We’re already partnering with leading UK private and public sector organisations supporting them to transform their operations in line with ambitious targets.
+We can help you create science-based targets as part of a Carbon Management Plan that can also incorporate net zero goals.
+We are already partnering with leading UK private and public sector organisations – supporting them to transform their operations in line with ambitious targets.
 These will help them future-proof their business and help save the planet.

 EIC can assist in meeting your science-based targets by: